maglub/rpi-sous-vide/README.md

 # Installation

-* Clone this repo to your linux/Mac (no idea what to do for Windows users)
 * Install raspbian on an SD card
-* There is some ansible scripts here, that can be used to set up the raspberry pi.
 * Log into your raspberry pi
+* Install git
 * Clone this repo to ~pi
 * Run the setup.sh script (will download and set up php dependencies)

+On the raspberry pi:

 ```
 sudo apt-get update